SauceMcFloss/F.R.E.D./Code/ArduinoSource/Test/Test.md

 ## BasicFREDFunctionTest.ino
 * This Function Is A Loop Which You Upload To An Arduino To Ensure Wiring Is Correct And That Car Is Functioning.

 ### Test A001 - Testing WifiTest.ino and ensuring the Wifi is connected.

-Requires Arduino IDE.
+Note that this test requires Arduino IDE.

 | Step | Action | Observation |
 | --- | ------------------------------------------------------------------------------| -----------------------------------------|